George L. Paddison Professor of Classics

 Ph.D., 1987, Princeton University

 Prof. Rosenmeyer admits to a wide range of scholarly interests: archaic Greek poetry; Helen of Troy; ancient Greek epistolary fiction; Hellenistic poetry; archaic, Hellenistic and imperial epigram; Ovid; imperial Greek literature; literary theory; and reception studies.
-She has published four books: The Politics of Imitation: Anacreon and the Anacreontic Tradition (Cambridge 1992), Ancient Epistolary Fictions: the Letter in Greek Literature (Cambridge 2001), Ancient Greek Literary Letters: Selections in Translation (Routledge 2016), and The Language of Ruins: Greek and Latin Inscriptions on the Memnon Colossus (Oxford 2017).
+She has published four books: The Politics of Imitation: Anacreon and the Anacreontic Tradition (Cambridge 1992), Ancient Epistolary Fictions: the Letter in Greek Literature (Cambridge 2001), Ancient Greek Literary Letters: Selections in Translation (Routledge 2016), and The Language of Ruins: Greek and Latin Inscriptions on the Memnon Colossus (Oxford 2018).
 With Owen Hodkinson, she co-edited a volume on epistolarity: Epistolary Narratives in Ancient Greek Literature (Brill 2013).
 Her articles include work on Homer, Sappho, Anacreon, the Anacreontics, Callimachus, Meleager, Plautus, Ovid, Petronius, and Aristaenetus, as well as the reception of Classical literature by English, French, German, early 20th-century Greek, and Hebrew authors.
 Her entry on “Greek Literary Letters” recently appeared online for Oxford Bibliographies in Classics (2017).
 For her scholarship, she has received fellowships from AAUW (1986), ACLS (1988-89), NEH (1992-93; 2000), the Mellon Foundation (2007-08), and the Loeb Classical Library Foundation (2010).
 She has been a Visiting Fellow at the Pembroke Center for Teaching & Research on Women at Brown (1990-91), the Institute for Research in the Humanities at UW-Madison (1998), and Clare Hall, Cambridge (2017).
+She is a 2020-2021 recipient of the Dorothy Tarrant Fellowship at the Institute for Classical Studies in London.
 Her current research focuses on Sappho, reception studies, and translation as cultural strategy in early 20th-century western Europe.
 She hopes to turn next to a consideration of Hebrew and Yiddish translations of Homer’s Iliad.